 Types of Wood Flooring

 The two types of hardwood that are suitable for kitchen flooring include solid hardwood and engineered hardwood.
-A single piece of wood is used to create solid wood planks, which come in either unfinished or prefinished form.
-Unfinished solid hardwood needs to be finished on-site after installation, whereas prefinished hardwood is finished at the factory and comes ready for installation.
-Typical installation for solid wood flooring involves fastening it to a wooden subfloor using nails, staples or sometimes glue.
+A single piece of wood is used to create solid planks, which come in unfinished or prefinished form.
+Unfinished solid hardwood needs to be finished on-site after installation, whereas the prefinished variety, as the name suggests, comes ready-made.
+Typical installation involves fastening the material to a wooden subfloor using nails, staples, or sometimes glue.

-Engineered wood flooring generally only comes in prefinished form, and it's easier to install than solid hardwood because in addition to using staples or glue to fasten it to the subfloor, it can also be installed as a floating floor.
-Since a floating floor is attached to itself instead of to the subfloor, using engineered hardwood offers more installation flexibility when it comes to the type of subfloor over which it can be installed.
+Engineered wood flooring generally only comes in prefinished form, and it's easier to install than solid wood because, in addition to using staples or glue to fasten it to the subfloor, it can also be installed as a floating floor.
+Since a floating floor is not attached to the subfloor, engineered hardwood offers more flexibility when it comes to the type of subfloor that can be used.

 Installation Tips for Wood Flooring in the Kitchen

-If you are completely remodeling your kitchen, install the wood flooring before installing base cabinets.
-To save money on material that won't even be seen and make the flooring more accessible for future repairs if necessary, mark the location of your cabinets and lay the flooring facing the same direction as your base cabinets.
-Use plywood with the same thickness as the wood flooring in the area under the cabinets and install the wood flooring so that it runs up to the edge of the cabinets.
+If you are planning to do a complete kitchen remodel, install the wood flooring before installing the base cabinets.
+To save money on material that won't be seen, and make the flooring more accessible for future repairs, if necessary, mark the location of your cabinets and lay the flooring facing the same direction as your base cabinets.
+Use plywood with the same thickness as your wood flooring in the area under the cabinets, and install your wood flooring right up to the edge of the cabinets.

 Cleaning and Maintenance Tips for Wood Flooring